kwonus/Quelle/Quelle-AVX.md

 - Level 1 [basic search support]
 - Level 2 [search support includes also searching on part-of-speech tags]

-ICL is a Level 2 Quelle implementation with augmented search capabilities.
-ICL extends Quelle to include AVX-Framework-specific constructs.
+S4T query language is a Level 2 Quelle implementation with augmented search capabilities.
+S4T grammar extends Quelle to include AVX-Framework-specific constructs.
 These extensions provide additional specialized search features and the ability to manage two distinct lexicons for the biblical texts.

-1. ICL represents the biblical text with two substantially similar, but distinct, lexicons.
+1. S4T grammar represents the biblical text with two substantially similar, but distinct, lexicons.
 The search.lexicon setting can be specified by the user to control which lexicon is to be searched.
 Likewise, the render.lexicon setting is used to control which lexicon is used for displaying the biblical text.
 As an example, the KJV text of "thou art" would be modernized to "you are".

    - AV/KJV *(a lexicon that faithfully represents the KJV bible; AV purists should select this setting)*